 Logistics management is a subset of the more extensive supply chain management process.
-According to the Council of Supply Chain Management Professionals (CSCMP), Logistics management or LM is a part of the supply chain process that plans, implements and controls the efficient, effective forward and reverses flow and storage of goods, services, and related information between the point of origin and the point of consumption to meet customer’s requirements.
+According to the Council of Supply Chain Management Professionals (CSCMP), Logistics management or LM is a part of the supply chain process that plans, implements and controls the efficient, effective forward and reverses flow and storage of goods, track and trace, services/process, and related information between the point of origin and the point of consumption to meet customer’s requirements.

 Image Credits: Cleo

 Logistics Management comprises inbound logistics and outbound logistics.
 Inbound logistics involves internal operations like warehouse management, inventory management, etc. Outbound logistics management consists of the transport of goods through ocean freight, air freight, etc. and product delivery to the consumer/buyer.
 For an optimized logistics management process, both these processes must work in compliance with each other.

 5 key differences between Supply Chain Management and Logistics Management

 Let’s look at some of the fundamental differences between Supply Chain Management and Logistics Management: